 In addition to meeting the general requirements of the university and the School of Business, transfer students who plan to enroll in an undergraduate program in business must comply with the following requirements:

-2. Transfer of business and economics courses from two-year institutions is limited to courses offered by the School of Business as 100- and 200-level courses.
-An exception is made for professional development courses suitable to transfer as BUSN 301, or business statistics courses that transfer to VCU as SCMA 301 or SCMA 302.
+1. Transfer of business and economics courses from two-year institutions is limited to courses offered by the School of Business as 100- and 200-level courses.
+An exception is made for professional development courses suitable to transfer as BUSN 301, business law courses suitable to transfer as BUSN 323 or business statistics courses that transfer to VCU as SCMA 301 or SCMA 302.
 See the online VCU Transfer Guide for details.

-3. Transfer credit for 300- and 400-level business courses will only be given for courses completed in a business program that is accredited by AACSB International.
-Exceptions may be reviewed and approved by the assistant dean for student resources.
+2. Transfer credit for 300- and 400-level business courses will only be given for courses completed in a business program that is accredited by AACSB International.
+Exceptions may be reviewed and approved by the associate dean for academic programs and student success.

 Study abroad credits